npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 The chords D and E may sound familiar to you from the section about _External Data Bus_.
 Well, this track was the _second_ one I recorded on my guitar, and it's the same chords as _External Data Bus_.
 I guess beginner me just really liked those 2 chords, looking for any possible song to play using them.
 It is what it is. 😅

+I was worried about the length, but one of my friends assured me that sometimes it's fine to cut a track short if you think that's the best it'll ever be.
+I'm glad I did, because otherwise the track would have probably been very repetitive.

 ### Purple Girl

 This is probably my favorite song on the album, although personally I prefer the instrumental over the one with lyrics.
 It's the most "complete" track I've ever made, and it's the one I'm most proud of.
 I had a listen to _Let it Happen_ by Tame Impala and thought the pattern of repeating every 3 bars instead of 4 was really interesting so I gave it a shot in my own style with my own chords and melody.
 The drum beat is the usual, but with way more cymbal stuff going on instead of the hi hat rolls.
 The last piano bit is a result of just forcing myself to improv some rhythm in the song's key, and although I suck at improv, it wasn't too difficult since the track is in C Major.